adamwulf/Inkable/README.md

  - new data about a new touch
  - updating estimated data about an existing touch
  - predicted data about a future touch

-Additionally, UITouches can contain `coalesced` touch information about multiple UITouch events of higher precision.

-Further, touches come in batches, both adding new touch points and updating/predicting other touch points.
+`UITouch` information arrives through `UIGestureRecognizers`, which provide information about new touches, `coalesced` touches (which also provide updated information about previous touches), and `predicted` touches.

 The `TouchEventGestureRecognizer` creates `TouchEvent` objects for every incoming `UITouch`.
 These can be serialized to json, so that raw touch data can be replayed.
 This serialization makes reproducing specific ink behavior much easier, as users can export their raw touch data